 Start taking Flomax®

 Your healthcare provider may send a prescription for tamsulosin (Flomax) 0.4 milligram (mg) tablets to your pharmacy.
-This medication can make it easier for you to urinate after your biopsy.
+This medicine can make it easier for you to urinate after your biopsy.
 You will start taking Flomax 4 days before your biopsy.
 Take it for a total of 14 days (2 weeks).

 2 days before your prostate biopsy